-When pupils arrive at Robin Hill, they can use the questions to interact with the environment at the site.
+When they arrive at Robin Hill, students can use the questions to interact with the environment at the site.
 They may be required to ask questions of adults at the site (if they are available) and they may also have to ask questions of the adult supporting their group.
-They will have to ensure that they record the responses given (in note-form) to take back to school.
+They will have to ensure that they record the responses discovered (in note- form/sentences) to take back to school.

 Key Skills Practised

 Using discussion in order to learn, to elaborate and explain clearly their understanding and ideas

 Becoming competent in the arts of speaking and listening, and making presentations

 Continuing to develop skills in working collaboratively with their peers, to discuss reading, writing and speech across the curriculum

 Making inferences and using evidence in a text

 Using notes and polished scripts for talks and presentations.

 Students will demonstrate their comprehension skills and their speaking and listening skills.
 They will demonstrate their understanding of key information.

 Not quite right?